 |owl||貓頭鷹||maau1 tau4 jing1|

-How amazing is it to be able to talk with Cantonese native speakers while going around the zoo, right?
-Well, if you want to interact more with the locals, Ling App will definitely make it happen.
+How amazing is it to be able to talk with native Cantonese speakers while going around the zoo, right?
+Well, if you want to interact more with the locals, the Ling app will definitely make it happen.

 Nothing is impossible if you work hard, even learning a language.
-So, if you want to learn Cantonese, learn with Ling App now.
+So, if you want to learn Cantonese, learn with the Ling app now.
+Download it on the Play Store or App Store and start your journey in learning Cantonese.